The best solution to evaluate the real impact of efforts to reduce CO2 emissions

 The behavior of more than 500 thermal power plants in Europe is screened daily by automatic algorithms to produce detailed statistics.

-Out of the box available marginal CO2 emission forecast all over Europe
+Out of the box available forecasts of key drivers on the power system all over Europe

-Evaluate emission reductions from power consumption for 20 regions in 13 countries in Europe.
+Emission forecast, power prices, wind and solar production, power plant strike prices for 20 regions in 13 countries in Europe.

 All API documentation is available on Swagger